Consequences of the existence of exceptional collections in arithmetic and rationality: Background

 where $\pi : X(A_n) \to X(A_{\ell})$ is the corresponding map of toric varieties.

 The collections constructed in \cite{CT} are built inductively by pulling back the cuspidal pieces from subsystems of type $A_{\ell}$ for $\ell < n$ and then adding in the cuspidal part for $n$.
-We recall the collections in low dimensions.
+We recall these collections in low dimensions.

 \begin{itemize} \item $X(A_0) = \op{Spec} k$.
 The collection and whole cuspidal piece is $\mathcal O$.

 \item $X(A_1) = \mathbb{P}^1$.
 The collection in \cite{CT} is $\{\mathcal O(-1), \mathcal O\}$ and the cuspidal piece is $\mathcal O(-1)$.